Florida Sheriffs Association: Accreditation Assistance Program

+Cold Case Advisory Commission

+Many of our sheriffs’ offices have unsolved homicide and missing person cases in an open status pending additional evidence or information.
+The Cold Case Advisory Commission was created in response to this, and meets quarterly to discuss strategies, hear cold case investigation case presentations, and offer resources and/or advice regarding legal strategy.

+Florida Jail Information System

+FJIS provides a multi-jurisdictional database and search engine for criminal justice agencies.
+It was developed to bridge the information gap by giving these agencies a central location to post and search data in an easy and inexpensive manner.
+FJIS gives criminal justice professionals an instant, up-to-date database of booking records, incident reports and other data from thousands of agencies across the country.

-Key Programs
+Scholarship Programs

+The Florida Sheriffs Association is pleased to offer scholarships to children of sheriffs’ office full-time employees seeking degrees in the field of criminal justice or the STEM field.
+FSA will award ten scholarships valued at $2,000 per year for each category.

 Florida Sheriffs Youth Ranches

 In 1957, the FSA founded the Florida Sheriffs Boys Ranch, built to prevent delinquency and help Florida's youth to become lawful, resilient and productive citizens.
 Although the project struggled to stay afloat in its first years of operation, it eventually became the Florida Sheriffs Youth Ranches (FSYR) and has expanded to over six different locations throughout the state.
 The FSYR has provided over 100,000 boys and girls with residential care, camp services and family services.

+Florida Sheriffs Explorers Association

+The Law Enforcement Explorer Program was established in the 1960s in attempts to attract young, motivated individuals with an interest for a career in law enforcement.
+Through this program, young adults aging from 14 to 21 can be associated with a sheriff’s office, train and learn about the profession to determine if it’s the right career track for them.

 FSA Teen Driver Challenge

 In 2006, the FSA developed the Teen Driver Challenge, a road traffic safety program to combat the high crash and fatality rate of teen drivers on Florida highways and state roads.
 The program is designed around both in-classroom activities and hands-on instructional driving by certified and highly trained law-enforcement officers.

 The course is currently offered in 35 of the 67 counties in Florida.